Health Culture: Resynchronization

 Years of study on this precious molecule, have shown how its potential is far from limited to regulating sleep.

-It is produced by the pineal gland
+by the pineal gland

 «Hormone levels vary over day and night, according to the regulation carried out by the hypothalamus-hypophysis-pineal network and the consequent neural and chemical signals are sent to the peripheral glands.»